 SPY Options Expiration Dates 2026

-A SPY-focused 2026 expiration reference for the exact long-tail queries now showing in Search Console: January 9 weekly options, April weekly dates, May 2026 OpEx, and the API workflow for confirming listed SPY contracts.
+A SPY-focused 2026 expiration reference for common weekly and monthly workflows: January 9 weekly options, May historical dates, the current June 18 OpEx handoff, and the API workflow for confirming listed SPY contracts.

 January 9, 2026